CU-SeeMe: Notable Use Cases

+The US Air Force reported using CU-SeeMe to allow sailors attached to the Antarctic Development Squadron Six and U.S. Naval Support Force in Antarctica at McMurdo Station to communicate with their families living at the Naval Air Weapons Station Point in Mugu, CA over the 1995 Christmas season.

 On Thanksgiving morning in 1995, World News Now was the first television program in the US to be broadcast live on the Internet, using a CU-SeeMe interface.
 Victor Dorff, a producer of WNN at the time, arranged to have the show simulcast on the Internet daily for a six-month trial period.
 CU-SeeMe was also used in a taped interview segment in which anchor Kevin Newman and Global Schoolhouse director and founder Dr. Yvonne Marie Andres discussed the future of computers in communication.

 In March 1996, CU-SeeMe was used for the first ever live internet broadcast of a musical theatre performance with the production of Cowboys in Love: The Hank Plowplucker Story.
 The show was produced by The Ethereal Mutt, and the stream was a partnership between Emutt and the CIS staff at Arizona State University.

 The Internet Phone Connection, written by Cheryl L. Kirk was one of the first consumer books to feature CU-SeeMe.
 The book outlined how to use the program to communicate across the globe.